NoahAronov/website-assets/noah-blog/content/_index.md

 alias = "about"
 +++

-Noah is a recent university graduate with experience in customer service, leading teams, and training team members.
-He has a learning background in information technology that spans across many specializations, and has experience troubleshooting abnormal glitches and misconfigurations.
-Noah has pushed further than the content taught with university classes and professional certifications by practicing the concepts and methods through labs and projects.
-Noah has also contributed to numerous cybersecurity communities, and has collaborated with peers to share his experience and guide others.
+Noah is a recent university graduate focusing on security engineering and offensive security, with knowledge and experience across varied domains of technology.
+Prior to starting as a university student, he had more than five years of experience in customer service and interaction, leading teams, and training team members.
+In hundreds of hours working on projects and his home lab, Noah has learned firsthand how to troubleshoot abnormal errors and misconfigurations that can take hours to properly overcome.
+He has also used these projects, online labs, and professional certifications to expand his skillset across multiple areas of both foundational and specialized cybersecurity.
+Noah plans to continue pursuing graduate education and advanced certifications in security to enhance and validate his experience.
+This website is for recording the many facets of his academic and professional profile. *Thank you for visiting!*

 ---

-Check out Noah's [External Links](https://links.noahsec.pro/), a list of links to external portfolio and social media sites. \
+Check out Noah's [External Links](https://links.noahsec.pro/), a list of links to external portfolio and social media sites.

-Check out Noah's [Terminal Resume](https://terminal.noahsec.pro/), an in-browser terminal emulator for exploring the resume using command-line prompts. \
+Check out Noah's [Terminal Resume](https://terminal.noahsec.pro/), an in-browser terminal emulator for exploring the resume using command-line prompts.
-*This site is optimized for mobile devices, try it out!*

 ---